wdawson/okta.github.io/_source/_posts/2018-03-21-dropwizard-oauth.md

 Now these config values can be easily retrieved in the `DemoApplication` class via its inherited `configuration` member.

 ### Handle the OAuth 2.0 Access Token

-As I mentioned above Dropwizard’s OAuth support still requires you to handle the access token yourself.
+As I mentioned above Dropwizard's OAuth support still requires you to handle the access token yourself.
 No worries though, you can do that in a few lines of code with the Okta JWT Verifier.

 First up, add the `dropwizard-auth` and `okta-jwt-verifier` dependencies to your `pom.xml`: